anandu06dev/ng4StarterKit/README.md

 manages authentication, validation or persistence.
 Typically, a SPA has more complex states than traditional server-side applications.
 In Angular applications, services are usually used to share state beyond the lifetime of a component.

-There are an array of different states to deal with:
+There are an array of different state types to deal with:

 Domain State | Addressable State (URL) | Draft State | Persisted State | View State | Session State | Application State |
 ------------|------------------|-------------|-----------------|--------------|--------------|--------------|